Table of Contents

 Hirschsprung’s disease treatment

 The most common type is a pull-through surgery.
-First, the surgeon removes the part of the intestine that is missing ganglion cells.
-Then, they reattach the healthy part of the intestine to the anus.
+The surgeon will remove the part of the intestine that is missing nerve cells.
+They reattach the healthy part of the intestine to the anus.
 During surgery, the surgeon may need to remove all or part of the colon as well.
-Once your child heals, they will have a functioning intestine.
+Once your child heals, he or she will have a functioning intestine.

 During either surgery, your child may need a feeding tube.
-This helps them receive the nutrients their body needs.
+This helps them receive the nutrients they need.
 Feeding tubes can be inserted through the nose or the stomach.

 Living with Hirschsprung’s disease

 After surgery, most children lead normal lives.
 They may have minor health problems as a result of the disease.
 These include diarrhea, constipation, or other problems passing stool.
-Some children develop an infection called enterocolitis after surgery.
+Some children develop an infection called enterocolitis (digestive tract inflammation).
 This can be serious, so call your doctor right away if your child has the following symptoms:

 Children may need to make some lifestyle changes to help manage their condition.
 For instance, eating foods that are high in fiber can help reduce constipation.
 The large intestine absorbs water and salt that the body needs.
 If your child has to have a large portion of the intestine removed, it will absorb less.
 Make sure your child gets plenty of fluids and salt to make up for this.